-Alcohol ankle monitors are worn around the ankle that measure levels of alcohol present in a person's perspiration.
+Alcohol ankle monitors (SCRAM devices) are worn around the ankle that measure levels of alcohol present in a person's perspiration.
 You may have heard about them on TV.
 Television shows are writing them into their scripts leading to popularity.
 Celebrities such as Lindsay Lohan, Andy Dick, and Michelle Rodriguez photographed wearing them.

 A SCRAM (Secure Continuous Remote Alcohol Monitor) device is the most commonly used alcohol monitoring device, and is manufactured by a company in Colorado called Alcohol Monitoring Systems (AMS).

 The device is small enough to fit discreetly under a baggy pant leg.
 It only weighs about 1/2 pound and fits comfortably 24 hours a day 7 days a week.
 Random samples of your perspiration report at least once an hour are on display for the presence of alcohol.
 The results are available over the Internet through a modem.
 The bracelet measures not only alcohol levels, but also attempts at tampering and removal.
 That means if you try to take it off, or interfere with its ability to test you in anyway, it will know and tell your Judge.
 The bracelet is waterproof so it will be safe while in the shower.

 The devices may be helpful during trail or after conviction.
 Judges often require an arrested person to wear the monitor in addition to any bond that they set.
 In Arizona DUI cases, some Judges will order the use of these devices even before conviction.
 Find an attorney in your state, city, or county to help you.
 A Judge may allow a person convicted of DUI to wear an ankle monitor as an alternative to jail time.